cocos/cocos-docs/en/publish/publish-wechatgame.md

     ![](./publish-wechatgame/package.jpeg)

-## Resource Management for WeChat Mini Game Environment
+## Resource Management for WeChat Mini Game

 In a **WeChat Mini Game** environment, resource management is the most special part.
 It differs from the browser in the following four points: